Elastic Security vs Fortinet FortiAnalyzer comparison

 Find out what your peers are saying about Elastic Security vs. Fortinet FortiAnalyzer and other solutions.
 Updated: April 2024.

-Elastic Security is ranked 5th in Log Management with 59 reviews while Fortinet FortiAnalyzer is ranked 8th in Log Management with 85 reviews.
+Elastic Security is ranked 5th in Log Management with 58 reviews while Fortinet FortiAnalyzer is ranked 7th in Log Management with 87 reviews.
 Elastic Security is rated 7.6, while Fortinet FortiAnalyzer is rated 8.0.
-The top reviewer of Elastic Security writes "A stable and scalable tool that provides visibility along with the consolidation of logs to its users".
+The top reviewer of Elastic Security writes "Customizable with great dashboards but the premium support is poor".
 On the other hand, the top reviewer of Fortinet FortiAnalyzer writes "We can automate event-based handling solutions, is stable, and is great for heavy traffic".
-Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, IBM Security QRadar and ArcSight Logger, whereas Fortinet FortiAnalyzer is most compared with Wazuh, Splunk Enterprise Security, Graylog, Grafana Loki and syslog-ng.
+Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, IBM Security QRadar and Microsoft Defender for Endpoint, whereas Fortinet FortiAnalyzer is most compared with Wazuh, Splunk Enterprise Security, Grafana Loki, Graylog and syslog-ng.
 See our Elastic Security vs. Fortinet FortiAnalyzer report.

 See our list of best Log Management vendors.